lunarc/lunarc_docs/docs/MATLAB.md

     matlab -singleCompThread

+On the Lunarc Desktop (Thinlinc) MATLAB R2016a is available via the Applications menu.
+Starting MATLAB from the menue automatically will set the -singleCompThread flag.
+This is now the recommended way to start MATLAB on the Lunarc Desktop.

 <!--- At Lunarc the MATLAB installation R2014a (also known as 8.3) is the **only** version available for use with MDCS.
 If any of the newer versions are used, submission to the batch queue from within MATLAB is not possible .